fenago/oracle19c-administration/md/Lab_4_1.md

    ALTER SYSTEM REGISTER;
    ```

-5. **Verify the Listener Status**:
+6. **Verify the Listener Status**:

-   Check the status of the listener again to ensure it is now supporting the `CDBDEV` service.
+   Exit from sql*plus and Check the status of the listener again to ensure it is now supporting the `CDBDEV` service.

    ```bash
    lsnrctl status